knative/eventing/docs/broker/filtering.md

 chosen for succintness and its suggestion that CloudEvents is the operative specification.

-Data fields are available to the expression under the prefix `data`.
+Data fields are available to the expression under the prefix `data`, if the data serialization format used is known and can be parsed by the filtering implementation.

-Parsing dynamic extension attributes and data fields may be costly.
-In this initial proposal, the Trigger must explicitly enable dynamic parsing by setting boolean fields `parseExtensions` and/or `parseData`.
-Future work may eliminate the need for these fields by detecting the use of extension attributes and/or data fields in the expression.

 ### Why CEL?